Embryonal rhabdomyosarcoma: Tumor location

-Age of Diagnosis
+Age of diagnosis

-In a 2020 case study of 464 adolescents aged 0–19 years diagnosed with rhabdomyosarcoma between 1988 to 2016, children who were diagnosed between ages 5–9 years had the most promising prognosis.
-In contrast, infants less than 1 years old had the worst outcome, which may be associated to the lower doses of chemotherapy and radiotherapy administered and naive immune system.
+In a 2020 case study of 464 adolescents aged 0–19 years diagnosed with rhabdomyosarcoma between 1988 and 2016, children who were diagnosed between the ages of 5 and 9 years had the most promising prognosis.
+In contrast, infants less than 1 year old had the worst outcome, which may be associated with the lower doses of chemotherapy and radiotherapy administered and naive immune system.

 Treatment

 Treatment for embryonal rhabdomyosarcoma involves the use of combination therapy consisting of chemotherapy, surgery, and/or radiation therapy.
-In order to create an optimal treatment plan for the individual, therapy is often based upon risk stratigication (low, intermediate, or high risk) based on an individual's disease stage, size of tumor, progression of disease, surgery resection, age at diagnosis, and site of tumor.
+In order to create an optimal treatment plan for the individual, therapy is often based upon risk stratification (low, intermediate, or high risk) based on an individual's disease stage, size of tumor, progression of disease, surgery resection, age at diagnosis, and site of tumor.
 In the US, a combination of Vincristine, Actinomycin D, and cyclophosphamide are often the chemotherapeutics used to treat rhabdomyosarcoma.
 In contrast, the regimen in Europe utilizes Vincristine, Actinomycin D, and ifosfamide.
 When the US and European regimen were studied side by side, the two regimens were comparable in terms of efficacy outcomes.
-Radiation therapy continues to be an integral component of rhabdomyosarcoma treatment, however, the long-term safety and treatment related complications remain a concern.
+Radiation therapy continues to be an integral component of rhabdomyosarcoma treatment; however, the long-term safety and treatment related complications remain a concern.
 Advancement in the use of radiation therapy includes using three-dimensional conformal radiation therapy (3D-CRT) to create a three-dimensional image of tumor so providers can determine the dose of radiation per patient while limiting radiation exposure to normal tissues.
 Techniques such as multi-field optimization (MFP) allows for more precise distribution of proton beams.